-A high life satisfaction rating of 8 or above for Indigenous Australians was associated with a self-assessed health status of excellent or very good (67% compared with 37% of those with fair/poor health); being employed (62% compared with 41% for those who were unemployed); not experiencing violence in the last 12 months (58% compared with 39% of those who did experience violence); and having support in a time of crisis (55% compared with 38% for those without support) (Figure 1.18.1) (ABS 2016).
+The life satisfaction rating of 8 or above for Indigenous Australians was associated with: a self-assessed health status of excellent or very good (67% compared with 37% of those with fair/poor health); being employed (61% compared with 41% for those who were unemployed); and not experiencing violence in the last 12 months (57% compared with 39% of those who did experience violence) (Figure 1.18.1) (ABS 2016).

-Based on analysis of the 2008 Social Survey and the Household Income and Labour Dynamics in Australia Survey (HILDA), 53% of Indigenous Australians reported that they had ‘been a happy person’ all or most of the time in the previous four weeks, compared with 61% of non-Indigenous Australians (AIHW 2014).
+Based on analysis of the 2008 NATSISS and the Household Income and Labour Dynamics in Australia Survey (HILDA), 53% of Indigenous Australians reported that they had ‘been a happy person’ all or most of the time in the previous four weeks, compared with 61% of non-Indigenous Australians (AIHW 2014).
 Higher levels of education and being employed were associated with higher levels of wellbeing (Kahneman & Deaton 2010).
-However, there was a weaker link between income and positive wellbeing for Indigenous Australians in Remote areas compared with Non-remote areas.
+However, there was a weaker link between income and positive wellbeing for Indigenous Australians in remote areas compared with non-remote areas.

 Figure 1.18.2: Proportion of people aged 18 years and over reporting high/very high levels of psychological distress (age-standardised), by Indigenous status, 2004–05, 2008, 2012–13, 2014–15 and 2018–19

-After adjusting for differences in the age structure between the two populations, Indigenous adults were 2.4 times as likely as non-indigenous adults to experience high levels of psychological distress in 2018–19 (31% compared with 13%).
+In 2018–19, after adjusting for differences in the age structure between the two populations, Indigenous adults were 2.4 times as likely as non-Indigenous adults to experience high levels of psychological distress (31% compared with 13%).

 In 2018–19, Indigenous adults reporting high levels of psychological distress were more likely to:

 - have lower income (44% compared with 18% of those with high income),